 - Mortal Kombat: Sonya Blade does this, despite having Kenpo and Tae Kwon Do as her fighting styles in previous games.
 Her signature move is doing a backflip, grabbing the opponent between her legs, and throwing them.
 She also uses this move to break Kano's neck in one of the movie versions, and in Mortal Kombat 4 she has a fatality where she does a handstand and tears the opponent in half with her legs.

 - Nitara's Unicorn Kick special is the deadliest cartwheel you'll ever see.

 - Unlike Sub-Zero, who slides around Iceman-style to escape from sticky situations

-- Also in Resident Evil 4.
-Player Character Leon S. Kennedy performs multiple evasive backflips and wall-jumps.
+- In Resident Evil 4, Player Character Leon S. Kennedy performs multiple evasive backflips and wall-jumps.
 Then again, Ada and Krauser manage to top it off with even more backflips.
 Then, Leon learns Le Parkour...

 - Sheva and later Jill perform lots of acrobatic somersaults and cartwheels for their physical attack follow-ups in Resident Evil 5.

 - All three characters in Resonance of Fate practice this by running/jumping often in Bullet Time presentation while shooting their opponents